microcks/microcks.io/content/news/_index.md

 * Dynamic mocking support,
 * Testing integration using #tekton pipelines.

-Check out our [Medium release notes](https://medium.com/microcksio/microcks-0-9-0-release-ae43c9a0061) and stay tuned for more to come around!
+Check out our [release notes](https://microcks.io/blog/microcks-0.9.0-release/) and stay tuned for more to come around!

 [Look at the History for older release notes](./history)